Russian opposition figure detained after returning to Moscow

-MOSCOW (AP) — The Russian authorities on Monday detained a liberal politician who has recently returned to Moscow from abroad, the latest move in a relentless crackdown on dissent amid Moscow’s military action in Ukraine.
+MOSCOW (AP) — The Russian authorities on Monday briefly detained a 72-year-old liberal politician who recently returned to Moscow from abroad, the latest move in a relentless crackdown on dissent amid Moscow’s military action in Ukraine.

-Leonid Gozman was detained after the Interior Ministry issued a warrant for his arrest while investigating a criminal case against him.

 Gozman has been accused of breaching the law that requires Russian citizens to notify authorities about a foreign citizenship or a residency permit.
 If found guilty, Gozman could be sentenced to a fine or community work.